e2eelab/e2ee-security-whitepaper/index.md

 * Efficient: The group creation and group membership change messages have size O(n).

 To satisfy these properties, we apply DCGKA[\[20\]](#ref_20) in our group protocol.

+Secure group messaging protocols have been the focus of much recent cryptographic work.
+We referred to the design of DCGKA[\[20\]](#ref_20) to ensure the following properties:

+* Decentralization: Servers may still optionally be used, but they are trusted less.

+* Efficiency: The group creation and group membership synchronization have linear complexity.

+* Authentication: Only members can send messages to the group, and the sender of a message cannot be forged.

+* Confidentiality: The message sent by a group member can only be decrypted by users who are members of the group at the time the message is sent.

+* Integrity: Messages cannot be undetectably modified by anyone other than the sender.

+* Forward Secrecy: After decrypting a group message, an adversary who compromises the private state of the member can't decrypt it.

+* Post-Compromise Security (PCS): If a group member is compromised by an adversary but still can send messages, the adversary can't decrypt messages from any group member who has completed the PCS update.

 ##### Group session creation